 Is there anything more heart-stopping than the moment you knock a glass of water over and watch it spill all over your MacBook?
 If you accidentally spill a drink over your shiny MacBook, all may not be lost.
-By acting fast and following the advice in this article, you may be able to salvage your laptop, or at the very least limit the damage so the inevitable repairs won’t be quite so expensive.
+By acting fast and following the advice in this article, you may be be able to fix a water-damaged MacBook, or at least salvage your laptop, even if it’s just limiting the damage so the inevitable repairs won’t be quite so expensive.

 So, you’ve just spilled water on your MacBook

 Water and electricity are never a good mix and could even be dangerous.
 If your MacBook is currently connected to a power source, you should unplug it immediately.
 While it’s tempting to try to fix a water-damaged MacBook yourself, don’t turn your laptop on, boot it up, or attach it to any power source while it’s still wet.